pmonjo/jekyll-sitemap-ng/README.md

 How To Use:
 -----------
-1. Copy file into your _plugins folder within your Jekyll project.
+1. Copy file into your _plugins folder within your Jekyll project or add as submodule.
 2. Ensure url is set in your config file (for example `url: http://www.domain.com`)
-3. In your config file, change `sitemap: filename:` if you want your sitemap to be called something other than sitemap.xml.
+3. In your config file, change `sitemap: filename:` if you want your sitemap to be called something other than "sitemap.xml".
 4. Change the `sitemap: exclude:` list to exclude any pages that you don't want in the sitemap.
 5. Change the `sitemap: include_posts:` list to include any pages that are looping through your posts (e.g. "/index.html", "/notebook/index.md", etc.).
 This will ensure that right after you make a new post, the last modified date will be updated to reflect the new post.
 6. Run Jekyll: `jekyll build` to re-generate your site.